Yassin-H-Rassul/Grocery_Store/README.md

        - ADD CATID for each catagory
        - ADD a description
    - Employee
-       - ADD SID  for each seller
+       - ADD EID  for each seller
        - ADD PASSWORD
        - ADD the full name
        - ADD contact